fallos1/initial_d_vis/README.md

 This is a visualisation about the anime Initial D using D3.js and React.
 Works well on desktop in portrait and landscape orientation.
 Mobile support is a work in progress.

 <h2>Demo</h2>
-<a href = "initialdvis-production.up.railway.app/">Click here for demo hosted on railway. </a>
+<a href = "https://jolly-rock-0fcc2f610.1.azurestaticapps.net/">Click here for demo hosted on azure. </a>
 <h2> Build instructions (Docker)</h2>

 Download/clone files and run